Toloka/docs/en/guide/tutorials/questionnaire-qualtrics.md

 - How to create a survey form in Toloka instead of using a third-party platform — [Survey with Toloka template](questionnaire-toloka.md).

-The comparison of all the three kinds of the survey presets is provided in the [Overview of survey solutions](questionnaire-overview.md) section.
+The comparison of all the three kinds of the survey presets is provided in the [Overview](questionnaire-overview.md) section.

 {% endnote %}